emilydang14/totoba-ecommerce/README.md

 ## Introduction

-TOTOBa. is a personal e-commerce project that was created based on a start-up ideas to bringing the sustainable lifestyle into daily fashion.
-The project has three phases: market research, branding and designing interface, lastly is programming using React Js, Firebase Database & Hosting, Stripe JS, Google Cloud Functions (serverless).
+TOTOBa. is a personal e-commerce project that was created based on a start-up idea to bring the sustainable lifestyle into daily fashion.
+The project had three phases: market research, branding and designing interface.
+After that it was developed using React Js, Firebase Database, Stripe JS API and Google Cloud Functions (serverless).

 ## Technology used: